 Breakfast doesn’t get much easier than overnight oats!
-And this overnight oat recipe combines the best of both worlds – your morning coffee and your breakfast!
+And these coffee overnight oats combine the best of both worlds – your morning coffee and your breakfast!
+They are thick and creamy, packed with protein and fiber, absolutely delicious.
+Not to mention, a breeze to prep for busy days.

 What I love about this recipe so much is it’s so balanced.
 It is packed with protein from Greek yogurt.
 It also has complex carbs from oats, which are slower to digest.
+Then healthy fats from nut butter, milk, and chia seeds.
+And fiber from the oats and chia seeds.

-Not only is having a balanced meal with protein, carbs, and fat beneficial for balancing your blood sugar and energy levels, it’s also important for when you drink coffee.
+Not only is having a balanced meal with protein, carbs, and fat beneficial for balancing your blood sugar and energy levels, but it’s also important for when you drink coffee.
 It’s helpful to get some protein and fat with your morning cup of coffee so it’s not super taxing on your body and doesn’t make you jittery.

-Coffee overnight oats ingredients:
+Are overnight oats healthy?

-- rolled oats
+- rolled oats – use certified gluten-free if needed.

 - cold brew coffee

-How long do overnight oats take
+How long do overnight oats take?

 Overnight oats don’t really need to be “overnight”.
 I actually usually do a “quick overnight oats” and make them the morning of, let them sit for an hour or two, and then enjoy.
 An hour is usually enough for the chia seeds and the oats to absorb the liquid.